Álvaro Mejía (footballer): Club career

 Born in Madrid, Mejía started his career at Las Rozas CF. He signed for Real Madrid in 1998, subsequently moving up the various youth ranks.

 Mejía joined the third team for 2001–02 but moved shortly after to the reserves, being admitted to the main squad the following season and making his La Liga debut in a 2–1 home win against Villarreal CF on 24 January 2004.
 He also appeared in the UEFA Champions League's round of 16 on 3 March (again playing the full match) in a 1–0 home victory over FC Bayern Munich.
 In May he renewed his contract until 2010, and he was subsequently put to use in different defensive positions.

 The following year, Mejía appeared in just eight games for Real Madrid in all competitions, adding 26 in the league over the next two seasons.
 His only goal came in a 2–0 away defeat of Real Betis on 29 October 2005 after one minute on the pitch, having come on as a substitute for Carlos Diogo.

-In July 2007, Mejía joined top-flight newcomers Real Murcia on a four-year deal, and scored in the first league round in a 2–1 home win over Real Zaragoza.
+In July 2007, Mejía joined top-flight newcomers Real Murcia CF on a four-year deal, and scored in the first league round in a 2–1 home win over Real Zaragoza.
 A starter throughout the vast majority of the campaign, he faced relegation for the first time in his career.

 On 30 July 2010, after Murcia dropped another tier, Mejía moved to AC Arles-Avignon in France, newly promoted to Ligue 1, on a one-year contract.
 In January of the following year he changed teams – and countries – again, signing for Turkish Süper Lig club Konyaspor.

-On 13 July 2012, Mejía agreed to a one-year deal with UD Almería in the Spanish second division, after passing his medical.
-On 18 June 2014, after one season in the Super League Greece with Ergotelis FC, he joined newly promoted Qatar Stars League side Al-Shahania SC.
+On 13 July 2012, Mejía agreed to a one-year deal with UD Almería in the Segunda División, after passing his medical.
+On 18 June 2014, after one season in the Super League Greece with Ergotelis FC, he joined newly promoted Qatar Stars League side Al Shahaniya SC.